Main Errors – Auditing Workers Compensation Policies

 Auditing workers compensation policies involves many steps.

-- Over-reserving or not closing files timely (see previous post on Total Incurred)
+- Over-reserving or not closing files timely (see the previous post on Total Incurred)

 - Employees misclassified into the wrong classification code